 - a.
-Changes, based the #6 condition, are displayed by tick color, specify the color for: No Change, Close Lower, and Close Higher by clicking on the color box and selecting a color from the Color Palette. - b.
-Highlight: When holding down the SHIFT key while using the pointer tool, you will see a vertical line highlighting the chosen trading day from the chart window through the Indicator Window.
+Changes, based on the #6 condition, are displayed by tick color.
+Specify the color for: No Change, Close Lower, and Close Higher by clicking on the color box and selecting a color from the Color Palette. - b.
+Highlight: When holding down the SHIFT key while using the pointer tool, you will see a vertical line highlighting the chosen trading day from the chart window through the Indicator window.
 To change the highlight color, click on the color box and select a color from the Color Palette. - 6.
 Choose the value used to calculate the price bar change.
-You may choose: yesterday's open, high, low, close or today's open, high, or low to compare to today's close.
-If you would like to modify the colors of the ticks based on this change, see step 5a. - Proportional Tick Thickness: When selected this feature increases the thickness of both chart price bars and indicator lines. - Fill All Candles: When this feature is selected, all of the candle bodies will be filled. - 8.
+You may choose: Yesterday's Open, High, Low, Close or Today's Open, High, or Low to compare to today's close.
+If you would like to modify the colors of the ticks based on this change, see step 5a. - 7.
+Proportional Tick Thickness: When selected, this feature increases the thickness of both chart price bars and indicator lines. - a.
 Fill All Candles: When this feature is selected, all of the candle bodies will be filled. - Buy/Sell Arrows: When this feature is selected the buy/sell signals are enabled.
-Also you have the option to see the arrows for the Full Contract or just the Last few months the number of months is put in the edit box. - Print Background Color: When printing you have the option to print the background - 11.
-Click on Apply to active charts if you would like to see your selecting settings on all the charts you have open.
-Click on Restore Factory Defaults if you would like to restore original software settings for this window. - 12.
-Help: Information from the Manual has been integrated into the software.
-When clicking on the Help button and you will get specific documentation based on the location of the button.
-You may also press F1 on your keyboard.
+You also have the option to see the arrows for the full contract or just the last few months.
+Enter the number of months in the edit box. - 9.
+Print Background Color: When printing, you have the option to print the background. - 10.
+Click on "Apply to Active Charts" if you would like to see your selected settings on all the charts you have open.
+Click on "Restore Factory Defaults" if you would like to restore original software settings for this window. - 11.
+Help: Information from the manual has been integrated into the soft-ware.
+When clicking on the "Help" button you will get specific documentation based on the location of the button.
+You may also press F1 on your keyboard to access this information.